 We can help you determine which types of trust are suited to your purposes, prepare the necessary documentation, and advise on appropriate trustees.

-If all your assets - including your home - are worth £325,000 or over, you could be caught out by Inheritance Tax.
-It is more and more likely that you will need to consider inheritance tax in your financial plans.
+If all your assets - including your home - are worth £325,000 or over, you could be caught out by inheritance tax.
+It is becoming more and more likely that you will need to consider inheritance tax in your financial plans.
 Although it used to affect only the very wealthy, a general rise in house prices over the past decade means that more people have fallen into the inheritance tax bracket.

-There are ways that you can reduce the potential Inheritance Tax bill, or even eliminate it altogether, so do make an appointment with our team and talk to us for expert advice.
+There are ways that you can reduce the potential inheritance tax bill, or even eliminate it altogether, so do make an appointment with our team and talk to us for expert inheritance tax advice.

 We believe a company can only be as strong as its financial management.
 That's why Hysons, Chartered Accountants in Hampshire are dedicated to forming a relationship with our clients that enable us not only to understand their needs but explore how we can exceed expectations as well.

-To find out how you could benefit from one of our tailored personal accountancy services, contact Hysons and book a free consultation.
+To find out how you could benefit from our trust accounting services, contact Hysons and book a free accounting consultation.